lbngoc/wp-please-wait/readme.txt

 PleaseWait is a small Javascript library that shows a beautiful loading page for your SPA while it loads.

 = Features: =
+* 12+ awesome spinners (powered by SpinKit v2)
-* Auto place script for best user experience
+* Optimized script for best user experience
-* Testing mode for admin user
-* Load assets from CDN
-* Awesome spinner by SpinKit v2 (12 spinner styles)
-* Enable loading screen on whole website or custom rules
+* Custom rules for enable/disable loading screen on the website
 * Custom loading message by filter or randomize
-* Custom appearance styles from WP Admin
+* Support Live Preview with Customization (Appearance / Customize)
+* Support loading assets from server or using CDN
 * Support [Genesis framework](https://my.studiopress.com/themes/genesis/)
 * Support [Roots Sage Starter Theme](https://roots.io/sage/)
 * Support [BeTheme](https://themes.muffingroup.com/be/splash/)